Surveys Reveal Lessons Learned during Pregnancy

 Surveys of 204 pregnant women in our Prenatal Project show that, after attending at least one of our workshops, 33% more of the women were aware that screen time is not recommended for children under the age of 2.

-All the women completed the same survey given two times: before receiving our information about childhood brain development and pre-literacy ...
+All the women completed the same survey given two times: before receiving our information about childhood brain development and ...

 Continue Reading